FACTBOX-White House staff, top Republicans who have tested positive for coronavirus | Politics

 The infections have roiled campaigning for the Nov.
 3 election, rattled financial markets and slowed the work of Congress, with the Senate vowing to delay any votes now that three members of the Republican majority have tested positive.
 Several people who met with Trump last week said they had since tested negative, but it can take days for someone who has been exposed to the virus to develop symptoms or to test positive.

-The following is a list of people close to Trump who have tested positive for the novel coronavirus in recent days: ADMIRAL CHARLES RAY
+The following is a list of people close to Trump who have tested positive for the novel coronavirus in recent days: JALEN DRUMMOND

+Assistant press secretary, Jalen Drummond, has tested positive for COVID-19, according to a Bloomberg News report.
+One of the deputies to press secretary, Kayleigh McEnany, Drummond was present in the Rose Garden on Sept.
+26 ceremony for Supreme Court nominee Amy Coney Barrett.
+ADMIRAL CHARLES RAY

 Vice commandant of the U.S. Coast Guard, Admiral Charles Ray, tested positive on Monday for the virus, the Pentagon said on Tuesday.
 It said top U.S. military leaders are self-quarantining after Ray had attended a meeting last week with service chiefs.
 The military's top brass had all tested negative so far, the Pentagon said.
 JAYNA MCCARRON